 The key to an audio message’s effectiveness is how well targeted it is.
 In other words, how well is the advertisement or promotion being heard by the right “buying” audience.
 A marketer probably wouldn’t run ads for a nursing home on a top 40 music station.
-Nor ads for a Taylor Swift concert on a golden oldies radio station.
+Nor play ads for a Kayne West concert on a golden oldies radio station.
 That’s why advertisers are increasing using demographic data, AI and market research to fine tune their ad placements on digital and traditional media.

 The audience you’re looking for is right in front of you – your customers.

 But if you run a business, you don’t need to have an expensive, data-driven marketing strategy to reach the right target audience.
 You have invested in great, licensed music for your business.
 Now you can add between-the-songs promotion messages to help drive sales, inform customers and reinforce your brand images.

 You likely already use a variety of visual on-premise marketing tools like printed materials, signage, fliers and digital video displays.
 Visual displays are effective, but they are limited to your customer’s proximity and attention span.
 Leveraging your audio space can be as or more effective than visual alone: